paulwalko/vpicc-constitution/BY-LAWS.md

 BY-LAWS
 of the
+Student Branch
+of the
 V.P.I.
 GROTTO
 THE NATIONAL SPELEOLOGICAL SOCIETY

 # I. Membership
-1. Membership shall be open to any student, military trainee, or member of the N.S.S.
-Society residing in this vicinity.
+1. Only undergraduate students of Virginia Polytechnic Institute shall be eligible for membership.
 1. All applications for membership must be in writing or in person, and must be accompanied by an accurately filled application blank.
-1. All applications for membership shall be approved by the council and majority by the Grotto.
-1. Nominations for honarary membership shall be approved by the council and confirmed by the vote of the Grotto.
-Any member may present a nomination to the council.
+1. Honorary membership shall be extended only to members of the V.P.I faculty and graduate students who are members of the National Society.
+Nominations for the Honorary membership shall be made by the governing body and approved by the Grotto.
-1. All members shall have equal rights, including the right of voting, and shall have equal use of all facilities of the society, unless restricted to rights as under Section X.
+1. All members shall have equal rights, including the right of voting, and shall have equal use of all facilities of the society, unless restricted to rights as under Section VIII.

 # II.
 Dues -- Assessments
-1. Grotto dues of $.50 a quarter are payable three (3) weeks after the beginning of each quarter, or on admission to the club.
-1. Student national dues of $1.00 a year are payable by January 1.
-National dues may be prorated for new members.
+1. Dues for membership for the National Society shall be $1.00 per year, payable by February 1.
 1. Assessments to defray expenses of the Grotto shall be made only by a majority vote of approval by members of the Grotto.
-Such expenses ass those incurred on Trips need not be voted on.
+Such expenses ass those incurred on trips need not be voted on.

 # III.
-Governing Body
+Governing Body -- Council
 1. The governing board shall be a council made up of the officers, the faculty sponsor, and three persons elected by the Grotto.
-1. It shall be the duties of this council to appoint committee heads, to see that all records are complete and straight, to see that all required reports are made to the National Society, and to plan business meetings.
+1. It shall be the duties of this council to appoint committee heads, to see that all records are complete and straight, to see that all required reports are made to the National Society, and to plan meetings.
 The council shall determine the policies of the Grotto and make recommendations to the Grotto after due investigation.
 1. It shall be the duety of the president to call a meeting of the counctil at least once a quarter, or more often if necessary.
 The officers of the Grotto shall server in their respective capacities on the counctil.
 Minutes of the council meetings shall be open to inspection by the Grotto, but need not be read af the Grotto meetings, although a general report of the council activities shall be rendered the Grotto as a committee report by the secretary at the next Grotto meeting following the council meeting.

 # IV.
 Election